kawansoft/aceql-http/README.md

 ***Note that the Windows and Linux/Unix installers are unique and cover both Editions.***

+## Enterprise Edition Licensing

+When buying a license, the license is valid for one year for 1 up to 5 SQL database names.

+If your need mass volume, please contact us at sales@kawansoft.com.

 ## Activating the Enterprise Edition

 Transitioning from default Community Edition to Enterprise Edition just requires a license file *after download and installation* described below: